mtpatter/mtpatter.github.io/_pages/projects.md

   caption: "Control room at Kitt Peak National Observatory"
 ---

-I strive to apply DevOps practices and culture to data products so as to enable robust and scalable analysis.
+For my tech projects, I adopt MLOps practices to build robust and scalable analytics, platforms, and products that are both production ready and science quality.
 I've worked on a lot of cross-disciplinary data analysis projects and enjoy learning about techniques and tools for ensuring reproducibility in the era of increasingly growing datasets.